Humanizr/Humanizer/readme.md

 DateTime.Now + 2.Days() + 3.Hours() - 5.Minutes()
 ```

-There are also fluent methods to deal with `DateTime`:
+There are also three categories of fluent methods to deal with `DateTime`:

 ```C#
 In.TheYear(2010) // Returns the first of January of 2010
 In.January // Returns 1st of January of the current year In.FebruaryOf(2009) // Returns 1st of February of 2009

 In.One.Second //  DateTime.UtcNow.AddSeconds(1);
 In.Two.SecondsFrom(DateTime dateTime)
 In.Three.Minutes // With corresponding From method